techlab/jquery-smartcart/README.md

-# SmartCart v3-Alpha
+# SmartCart v3-Beta
 #### The awesome jQuery Shopping Cart Plugin with PayPal payment support.

-> Notice:- This is an alpha release for preview and tests, some or many functionalities may not work as expected.
+> Notice:- This is an Beta release for preview and tests, some or many functionalities may not work as expected.
 > Usage on production environment is not recommended unless tested well.
 > Please report issue at [GitHub Issues](https://github.com/techlab/SmartCart/issues/)